Ravtor-Lebosada/CNN/README.md

-# CNN
+## Personal Project of Ravtor Lebosada

-Convolutional Neural Networks from Scratch
+# Part 1: AI from Scratch